|Nutrition Facts (per serving)|

 Whether you need a quick dessert or want a flavorful topping for crepes or homemade ice cream, caramelized apples are the perfect recipe.
 The apples are meant to be just ever so slightly sweet, not overpowering and sugary, so they’re versatile in nature.
 Spicy-tart and thoroughly warming, they make a fabulous addition to a variety of dishes, from French toast to pork chops.

-- 5 crisp apples (Jonagold, Crispin, Honeycrisp; peeled and cut into 1/2-inch cubes)
+5 crisp apples, such as Jonagold, Crispin, or Honeycrisp, peeled and cut into 1/2-inch dice

 1/2 teaspoon ground cinnamon